jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 With that your test will pass, and you can start with the next test!

-## But this way of writing tests must be super annoying
+## This way of writing tests seems super annoying

 Writing code this way is definitely a little unnatural at first, but it makes sure that nothing extraneous ever enters your code base.
 When people talk about Lean-Testing, and only writing the minimum tests required, this is really what that looks like; no more tests than necessary, no more code than needed.

 Over time your intuition for this style will grow and your compiler will come to feel like a helpful (slightly pedantic) aide who just wants the best for you and your code. :)

-## Hmm, lemme think about it

-Awesome! :smiley:
+## Where would I go to learn more?

 If you're looking to read more about TDD, I'd highly recommend [You Don't Know TDD](https://itnext.io/you-dont-know-tdd-691efe670094) which was what I used when I was first learning about this.
 It's a really rich resource and he deals with much more complex examples than I have here.